Mohammed Shahabuddin: Incidents following July Uprising

 He immediately started the process of meeting with political leaders from around the country to discuss the formation of an interim government.
-He also dissolved the parliament. and ordered the release of former Prime Minister Khaleda Zia from house arrest.
+He also dissolved the parliament and ordered the release of former Prime Minister Khaleda Zia from house arrest.

-On 6 August, Shahabuddin, as Commander-in-Chief of the Bangladesh Armed Forces, issued a major reshuffle of the Bangladesh Army, which included the demotion or discharging of several Awami League-aligned officers, including Major General Ziaul Ahsan.
+On 6 August 2024, Shahabuddin, as Commander-in-Chief of the Bangladesh Armed Forces, issued a major reshuffle of the Bangladesh Army, which included the demotion or discharging of several Awami League-aligned officers, including Major General Ziaul Ahsan.
 Nasimul Gani was appointed Secretary of the Public Department of the President's Office.

-On 8 August, Shahabuddin swore in Nobel laureate Muhammad Yunus as Chief Adviser along with members of his interim government at the Bangabhaban.